al3rez/sh/README.md

 Download & installation
 -----------------------

 Grab the workflow from GitHub repository.
-Download the sh - Safari History Fuzzy Search.alfredworkflow file and double-click it to install.
+Download the <a href="sh - Safari History Fuzzy Search.alfredworkflow">sh - Safari History Fuzzy Search.alfredworkflow</a> file and double-click it to install.

 Usage
 -----